Point-in-time restore for block blobs

 To initiate a point-in-time restore, call the Restore Blob Ranges operation and specify a restore point in UTC time.
 You can specify lexicographical ranges of container and blob names to restore, or omit the range to restore all containers in the storage account.
 Up to 10 lexicographical ranges are supported per restore operation.

 Azure Storage analyzes all changes that have been made to the specified blobs between the requested restore point, specified in UTC time, and the present moment.
 The restore operation is atomic, so it either succeeds completely in restoring all changes, or it fails.
-If there are any blobs that cannot be restored, then the operation fails, and read and write operations to the affected containers resume.
+If there are any blobs that can't be restored, then the operation fails, and read and write operations to the affected containers resume.

 The following diagram shows how point-in-time restore works.
 One or more containers or blob ranges is restored to its state n days ago, where n is less than or equal to the retention period defined for point-in-time restore.
 The effect is to revert write and delete operations that happened during the retention period.

 Only one restore operation can be run on a storage account at a time.
-A restore operation cannot be canceled once it is in progress, but a second restore operation can be performed to undo the first operation.
+A restore operation can't be canceled once it is in progress, but a second restore operation can be performed to undo the first operation.

 The Restore Blob Ranges operation returns a restore ID that uniquely identifies the operation.
 To check the status of a point-in-time restore, call the Get Restore Status operation with the restore ID returned from the Restore Blob Ranges operation.